 Will The New AHCA Pass?
-This Version Is Worse Than Before
+It's Only Slightly Different

 This week, conservative lawmakers revived the American Health Care Act after an amendment introduced by Republican Congressman Tom MacArthur of New Jersey pushed the bill further to the right.
 But is that enough for this version of the GOP's legislation to repeal and replace the Affordable Care Act to survive?
 Will the new AHCA pass?
 The GOP is optimistic because it won over the House Freedom Caucus, but conservatives will need more than the support of anti-establishment Republicans to carry them to victory.

 House Republicans pulled the previous version of the American Health Care from consideration in March after they failed to secure enough votes for its passage.
 That was due in large part because the Freedom Caucus — a group of 40 or so conservative and libertarian congress members — wouldn't back the AHCA.
 With the MacArthur amendment in play, the Republican group has endorsed the bill.

 According to FiveThirtyEight, gaining the Freedom Caucus's support suggests most of its members will vote in favor of the AHCA if and when it's brought to the House floor.
 But that may not be enough to actually save the legislation.
 As FiveThirtyEight noted, the GOP would still need to win over more moderate Republicans, which is a tougher task.